-Dutch photographer Thirza Schaap moved with her family to Cape town in 2012 and fully realized how big our plastic waste problem really is.
+Since 2012 is dutch photographer Thirza Schaap spending her time between Amsterdam and Cape Town.
+It is there where she fully realized how big our plastic waste problem really is.
 At the beach she saw the huge piles of plastic that washed up at the shores and she decided to create the project ‘Plastic Ocean’ to create awareness around pollution and to try and prevent the use of plastic.
 Every day she collects plastic and uses this to make beautiful artistic sculptures against a pastel background.
 In that way she tries to evoke an emotional response from the audience by creating a contradiction, thus making beautiful photos and at the same time making people aware of the plastic waste problem.

 At UP TO DO GOOD you can see and buy the beautiful artwork of Thirza Schaap!